Karl Fabien

-Karl Kezy Fabien (born 1 August 2000) is a professional footballer who plays as a forward for Bulgarian First League club Levski Sofia.
+Karl Kezy Fabien (born 1 August 2000) is a professional footballer who plays as a forward for Serbian SuperLiga team IMT.
 Born in mainland France, he plays for the Martinique national team.

 Career

 Fabien made his professional debut with AS Nancy in a 2–1 Ligue 2 loss to FC Lorient on 24 January 2020.

 On 11 July 2022, Fabien signed with Vierzon in the fourth-tier Championnat National 2.
-In July 2024 he signed with Bulgarian club Slavia Sofia.
-In February 2025 Fabien joined Levski Sofia from the same country, signing a contract until the end of 2027.
+In July 2024, he signed with Bulgarian club Slavia Sofia.
+In February 2025, Fabien joined Levski Sofia from the same country, signing a contract until the end of 2027.